Germany, under pressure, speeds investigation of Nazi-looted art

 The legal status of the art remains murky and disputed nearly 70 years after World War Two.
 Some legal experts say Gurlitt may even get to keep it but others say Germany could nullify his ownership under the 1998 Washington Declaration, a set of principles for dealing with looted art.

-The secrecy and the delay in publishing an inventory of the works, estimated to be worth up to 1 billion euros ($1.34 billion), has been criticized by those who say that publicizing such finds is vital to finding their rightful owners.
+The secrecy and the delay in publishing an inventory of the works, estimated to be worth up to 1 billion euros ($1.34 billion), has been criticised by those who say that publicising such finds is vital to finding their rightful owners.

 The Nazis plundered hundreds of thousands of art works from museums and individuals across Europe.
 Many are still missing.